-When you touch down in Tokyo, you must see the Shibuya crossing, eat ramen, and get a tan in the neon lights.
+When you touch down in Tokyo, you must see the Shibuya crossing, eat ramen, get a tan in the neon lights, and explore what makes it the city with the best things to do in Japan.
 But after that, go see my favorite Tokyo, the hidden Tokyo, in these neighborhoods:

-In this hidden Tokyo spot, you’ll think you’ve somehow ended up on the other side of Japan, but an hour and a half train ride from Shinjuku will land you in the serene mountain area of Okutama, still within Tokyo’s city-limits.
+In this hidden Tokyo spot, you’ll think you’ve somehow ended up on the other side of Japan, but an hour and a half train ride from Shinjuku (snag a Japan rail pass!) will land you in the serene mountain area of Okutama, still within Tokyo’s city-limits.

 Follow the Okutama Mukashi Michi, the old road, that leads to Lake Okutama.
 The path hugs the Tama River, a green-tinted perfectly clear river.
 Work up the courage to cross over the two suspension bridges that lead you over.
 The first one sways immediately when you step onto it; it can only handle three people on it at a time.
 I made it halfway across, got the picture and tip-toed back to solid ground.
 The second suspension bridge can handle five people at once and doesn’t sway quite as much, so if you bailed on the first one, like I did, you can handle the second one.
 The bridges are only there to offer a view of the river and ravine from above, so if bridges and heights aren’t your thing, not to worry, they’re not actually part of the hike.